leonlinsx/minimal-mistakes/_posts/2019-02-28-Moloch-judger-of-social-credit.md

 > Sensing and perceiving patterns are such pervasive and nonconscious processes (e.g., Schneider & Chein, 2003) that is most assuredly the case that both bottom‐up processing and top‐down processing are unavoidable. \[...\] These are all basic features of perception and occur automatically, making the idea that people tend to “prefer” one over the other difficult to reconcile.

-So 2 of the 4 dimensions are false opposites.
+So 2 of the 4 dimensions are false opposites (thinking/feeling and sensing/intuition).
 It would be similar to describing myself as a dancer with either 'grace' or 'control' when they're both related and I have neither.

 > One problem for the MBTI theory's internal consistency is that it asks those that take it to self‐verify the results. \[...\] This is an internal consistency problem because it cannot be the case that “true” personality is both hidden and not.
 This is, though, easy to justify from a customer service perspective: Assessment takers are simply happier when they have control over the output of the process